TheDoubleH/thedoubleh.dev/content/posts/Clean Code/index.md

 And while that was truer in the NAV world, where the code was saved in the Database, I still believe this to be true in Business Central.
 Only difference is that Your code will now be saved in a git repository, while the source code may be hidden in your .app file that You distribute.
 If You do not follow commonly agreed upon standards, you are ending up spending additional time while you maintain the code - especially if a co-worker needs to participate.

 As someone who have worked with NAV and BC for over 20 years, I have seen my share of code created by someone else - and some of my own for that matter - getting frustrated that I wasn't able to skim the code due to inconsistent ways of writing the code.
 I used to work with a guy, who in every piece of code would have a variable `Aux`.
 Sometimes this variable was a Customer Table, other times an Integer, decimal ...
 You get the idea.
-Fact was, trying to debug his code ALWAYS ment adding extra time to figure out what actually went on.
+Fact was, trying to debug his code ALWAYS meant adding extra time to figure out what actually went on.

 ## Clean Code and Design Patterns isn't a new thing